How to Choose the Best BJJ Rash Guard For You

 In no-gi jiu jitsu, a rash guard replaces a t-shirt, and it can also be worn underneath a gi jacket in gi jiu jitsu training and competition.

 Some gyms require you to only buy and wear their specific bjj rash guard and gi brands.
-Others may require you to wear a ranked rash guard of any brand depeciting the bjj belt colors).
+Others may require you to wear a ranked rash guard of any brand depecting the bjj belt colors).

 Due to its snug fit and quick drying properties, it is preferred over a t-shirt because it prevents mat burn and scratches when rolling while not getting in the way of training by staying tight to your body.